CorinneBean/Project_A_Team/README.md

     - Outcome_df
     - Zipcode_df

 - The Database interfaces with the project using Jupyter Notebook, Pandas and SQLAlchemy.
-These tools aided in the export of the dataframes into the Postgres AAC database.
-Once all the data was exported tables were created within the database.
+These tools aided in the export of the dataframes into the Postgres AAC database to create the tables. .

 - Both inner and left joins were utilized with SQL to join the three tables together.
 Data was then manipulate on number, character and date columns.

-- Three connection strings using SQLAlchemy export the data into the Postgres database and create the tables.
-Two connection strings import the final dataset into the Jupyter Notebook machine learning scripts.
+- Using a SQLAlchemy connection string to connect to the Postgres AAC database, the final tables were imported back into the Jupyter Notebook machine learning scripts.

 ## Machine Learning Model
 The following is a provisional machine learning model which was used during the planning phase.